XAITK/xaitk-saliency/docs/introduction.rst

           AI model after it has been created*; nothing is implied about how the model is constructed.

-.. note:: This distinction applies to both the *concept* and
-          *implementation*.
-An AI model could support white box reasoning but its implmentation might lack the APIs to access the internal state; conversely, it might provide complete API access yet provide no guidance on how that state influences the output. **API access to the model does not automatically imply white box explainability.**

 Let's take a look at the pros and cons of these two approaches.

 White Box Methods